i-dipanshu/local-simulation-of-production-grade-infra/docs/00. Prerequisite/Understand-Our-Django-Application.md

 ## About Our Application

-Our app is a basic to-do list built with Django, which efficiently stores tasks in a PostgreSQL database.
+Our app is a basic to-do app built with Django, which stores tasks in a PostgreSQL database.

 ## User Interface